laszlo-major/gitlab-ci-android-fastlane/README.md

 # gitlab-ci-android-fastlane
-docker image for building android apps using fastlane
+Docker image for building android apps using fastlane

+Based on the good work of https://github.com/jangrewe/gitlab-ci-android